dxlr8r/kubefs/src/kubefs-help.md

     - `kfa` `kubefs auth`
     - `kfls` `kubefs list-all`
     - for each tool in `KUBEFS_TOOL` set `KUBECONFIG` to `.kubeconfig`'s path

+KUBEFS_BASE_ADDONS (default: `true`)
+  enable all base addons:
+    - `kx` for listing and changing context
+    - `kn` for listing and changing namespace
+    - `kubefs init auth` creates a .kubeauth in current directory

 KUBEFS_ROOT (default: `$HOME/.kube`)
   where to search for .kubeconfig and .kubeauth.
 Recommended to keep unchanged.